Summary

 It is ironic to note that despite their claim of recovering millions of dollars, CipherBlade initially used a free email address instead of a professional business email address when they started their business.
 This observation is based on a screenshot taken from their website in September 2018.

-It is worth noting that the incorporation documents of CipherBlade reveal a connection to multiple companies, with many of them being registered in Seychelles.
+It is worth noting that the cipherblade_incorporation_docs.html of CipherBlade reveal a connection to multiple companies, with many of them being registered in Seychelles.
 Seychelles is often associated with offshore companies, offering a relatively easy process for company registration.
-It is known as a destination favored by individuals seeking to engage in money laundering land of money launders, tax evasion, or hiding their true identities behind fictitious business names.
+It is known as a destination favored by individuals seeking to engage in money laundering seychelles_money_laundering_report.html, tax evasion, or hiding their true identities behind fictitious business names.

 The characteristics of CipherBlade's incorporation document suggest that it shares similarities with what is commonly referred to as a shell company or virtual company.
 These types of entities can raise suspicions due to their lack of substantive business operations.
 To gain a more comprehensive understanding of the questionable nature of CipherBlade's business practices, I recommend reading the following articles for further detailed information: